Contact Lens Care

 Medically reviewed by Tina Patel, Contact Lens Optician at Feel Good Contacts

-Almost always, you’ll find that your contact lens is already in the correct position when you take it out of its blister pack.
-On a very rare occasion, however, it may be flipped the wrong way round, or it may pop outwards if you’re struggling with it while placing it into your eye.
+You’ll almost always find that your contact lens is correctly positioned when you take it out of its blister pack.
+On a very rare occasion, however, it may be flipped the wrong way around, or it may pop outwards if you’re struggling with it while placing it into your eye.

-The important thing to remember is there’s no need to worry, putting your lens in the wrong way will not hurt or damage your eye.
+The important thing to remember is that there’s no need to worry.
+Putting your lens in the wrong way will not hurt or damage your eye.
 Simply take it out, rinse it with solution and re-insert the lens.

 Here are some things to look out for if you’re struggling to tell if your lens is sitting the right way:

 The first thing you should check is the shape of the lens.
-Place the lens on the tip of your finger and pay attention to how it is curved.
-The lens should sit in a smooth, round curvature that looks like a bowl, and if it’s the wrong way round will be in a shape that almost resembles a saucepan.
+Place the lens on the tip of your finger and pay attention to how curved it is.
+The lens should sit in a smooth, round curvature that looks like a bowl.
+If it’s the wrong way around, it will be in a shape that almost resembles a saucepan.

 How it feels in your eye

-A contact lens that is put in the wrong way round will generally be more uncomfortable and may feel slightly like it is lightly scraping your eye.
-It won’t sit comfortably on the curvature of your eye and will easily move from the centre of your eye and may even pop out.
+A contact lens that is put in the wrong way round will generally be more uncomfortable and may feel slightly scratchy, like an eyelash in your eye.
+It won’t sit comfortably on the curvature of your eye and will easily move from the centre.
+It may even pop out.

 How your vision looks

-The most obvious sign that your contact lens in the wrong way round will be your vision.
-If you put your lens in and your vision is still blurry and has not been corrected, remove your lens, pop your contact lens the other way round, rinse it in solution and re-insert the lens.
+The most obvious sign that your contact lens in the wrong way around will be your vision.
+If you put your lens in and your vision is still blurry, remove your contact lens, pop the lens the other way around and then rinse it in solution before reinserting it.